-Chairman Neil Chatterjee was nominated to the Federal Energy Regulatory Commission by President Donald J. Trump in May 2017 and confirmed by the U.S. Senate on August 4, 2017.
+Neil Chatterjee was nominated to the Federal Energy Regulatory Commission by President Donald J. Trump in May 2017 and confirmed by the U.S. Senate on August 4, 2017.
+On August 10, 2017 President Trump named him Chairman.
 Prior to joining the Commission, he was energy policy advisor to U.S. Senate Majority Leader Mitch McConnell (R-KY).

 Over the years Chairman Chatterjee has played an integral role in the passage of major energy, highway, and agriculture legislation.

 Prior to serving Leader McConnell, Chairman Chatterjee worked as a Principal in Government Relations for the National Rural Electric Cooperative Association and as an aide to House Republican Conference Chairwoman Deborah Pryce (R-OH).
 He began his career in Washington, D.C., with the House Committee on Ways and Means.

 A native of Lexington, KY, Chairman Chatterjee is a graduate of St. Lawrence University and the University of Cincinnati, College of Law.
 Chairman Chatterjee is married and has three children.